HamishGBrown/py_multislice/README.md

 1. Clone or branch this repo into a directory on your computer

-2. In the command-line (Linux or Mac) or your Python interpreter (Windows) run
+2. In the command-line (Linux or Mac) or your Python interpreter (Windows) in the root directory of your local copy of the repo run

     $ pip install -e .